Revised: Monday April 11 2011

 - You are responsible for:

-- Deciding where to feed your baby
+- Deciding where your baby will eat

 - Your baby is responsible for: